 - Component 1: Enhancing the Credit Enhancement Facility (CEF) for guarantees to MSME loans

 - Component 4: Project management

-This subcomponent aims at improving the operational features of the CEF.
+This component aims at improving the operational features of the CEF.
 It will finance: (i) capitalization of the CEF; (ii) development of a business plan, financial model, policies and procedures for the operations of the CEF, and training; (iii) strengthening DBJ’s capacity to assess and manage risk of AFIs; and (iv) marketing and awareness raising to Approved Financial Institutions (AFIs) and SMEs.

-On factoring the Project would finance: (i) a market feasibility study for factoring, (ii) advisory inputs for potential drafting of legal and regulatory amendments, or factoring law; (iii) feasibility assessment of the factoring platform; (iv) design, development and implementation of an on-line factoring platform; (v) awareness raising and capacity building of AFIs, SMEs, and other stakeholders on factoring and its benefits.
+- On factoring, the Project would finance: (i) a market feasibility study for factoring, (ii) advisory inputs for potential drafting of legal and regulatory amendments, or factoring law; (iii) feasibility assessment of the factoring platform; (iv) design, development and implementation of an on-line factoring platform; (v) awareness raising and capacity building of AFIs, SMEs, and other stakeholders on factoring and its benefits.

 - On leasing, the Project would finance: (i) market assessment on the leasing sector (ongoing as retroactive financing); (ii) advisory inputs for potential drafting of legal and regulatory amendments, or leasing law; and (iii) awareness raising and capacity building of key stakeholders on leasing and its benefits.Subcomponent 3B.
 Business development services for MSMEs to improve bankabilityThis subcomponent aims at improving the capacity of DBJ to expand and enhance the quality of its MSME support program.
 This subcomponent would provide support for: (i) an assessment of the existing Voucher Program’s performance; (ii) technical assistance to improve the voucher program design; (iii) technical assistance to develop a broader strategy to promote business development services (BDS) for MSMEs; (iv) design, development, testing and implementation of an interactive virtual platform for BDS providers and MSMEs; (v) update the existing database of BDS providers; (vi) an awareness campaign to promote the new and improved programs for MSMEs; and (vii) resources to implement the new BDS for MSMEs strategy.

-Component 3: Project Management
+Component 4: Project Management

 This component will support a Project Implementation Unit (PIU) responsible or the coordination, management, implementation, and supervision of the project.
 The Project will finance: (i) the recruitment and training of the PIU team members; (ii) equipment and furniture for the PIU; (iii) monitoring and evaluation activities; and (iv) the project’s financial audits.